Kua Research Group

 Link to Publications.
 See what we've been publishing recently!

-Calvin Schneider ('09) is working on Multiple-decker sandwich and rice-ball structures of TiBz complexes.
+Chris Lee ('12) is working on Multiple-decker sandwich and rice-ball structures of CoBz complexes.

-Titanium and benzene form multiple-decker sandwich, but not rice-ball structures, when they self-assemble.
+Unlike titanium, cobalt and benzene form rice-ball rather than multiple-decker sandwich structures, when they self-assemble.
 Can we watch it happen and find out why?
-Calvin is parameterizing the Reactive Force Field to run simulations allowing us to watch these clusters self-assemble.
+Chris is parameterizing the Reactive Force Field to run simulations allowing us to watch these clusters self-assemble.

-Kelly Nesseth ('09) is working on Boron-containing covalent organic frameworks.
+Elizabeth Cummings ('10) is working on the Self-assembly of triazine covalent organic frameworks.

 Back